The statue of Robert E. Lee in Charlottesville should not be pulled down. Or rather, I should prefer that it not be pulled down. There’s a difference.

 But to what end?

 In a society that abjures slavery and hates its presence in our history, is one allowed to suspect that the motivation for the animus against statues of famous Confederates is as much – or maybe a lot more – political than philosophical?
 More left versus right than good versus evil?
 Such an admixture would tend to undermine the validity of the aspiration to rid the South of its statuary.

 Again, to what end?
 The end of purging racism from our culture?
 Yes!
-But has not the greatest progress toward that laudable end been made during the heyday of Confederate statuary?
+But has not our progress toward that laudable end been made alongside the existence of Confederate statuary?
 Can the effect on the public mind of statuary be described with any accuracy?
-Does Lee on a horse remind us of the need to persist in our struggle to reach for our ideals, or does it give comfort to racists?
+Does Lee on a horse give comfort to racists?
+Or does it remind us of the need to persist in our struggle to reach for our ideals?
 How much the former?
 How much the latter?
-Will pulling down Lee make further progress against it more or less difficult?
+Will pulling down Lee make further progress against racism more or less difficult?
 To the extent that these demands spring from partisan motivations that do not arise from this nation’s widespread and nonpartisan rejection of slavery and racism, progress obviously becomes more difficult.
 Or so it seems to me.

 I am a reluctant participant in this discussion because my motives here are aesthetic rather than philosophical.
 The statues under assault are classical in style.
 Defending them is part of a wider defense of the classical style.
 Attacks on classicism as a style go back at least to the absurd argument that Hitler’s preference for classicism condemns all future design in that mode.
 Does it condemn all previous classical design?
 To answer yes is to argue for the destruction of all past architecture – starting yesterday, because all styles have housed people of good and evil motives, and stretching to who knows how many tomorrows.
 Buildings are not to blame for what goes on inside them, and a style – the reflection of an aesthetic tendency – is not to blame for symbolism misapplied to it for ideological purposes.